Going without a smartphone or a laptop is unimaginable in this digital world. In fact you’re reading this article on a digital screen right now!

 Suppression of sleep-inducing hormone melatonin: The sleep-inducing hormone melatonin is one of the significant players in encouraging sleepiness when it's the right time.
-Without melatonin production, your body wouldn’t respond with natural changes - hence won’t sleep or wake at its natural schedules.
+Without melatonin production, your body wouldn’t respond to natural changes - hence won’t sleep or wake at its natural schedules.

-Exposure to blue light rays: Digital devices such as computers, tablets and smartphones emit blue light rays.
+Exposure to blue light rays: Digital devices such as computers, tablets, and smartphones emit blue light rays.
 These are short energy rays that can penetrate the retina and increase the risk of various severe eye diseases such as macular degeneration and cataract.
-Apart from extreme consequences, blue light rays might also lead to multiple sets of eye problems like eye-strain, blurry vision, redness, itchiness, burning sensation, headache and more.
+Apart from extreme consequences, blue light rays might also lead to multiple sets of eye problems like eye strain, blurry vision, redness, itchiness, burning sensation, headache, and more.

 Keeps your brain alert: Tech use at night acts like strong coffee that keeps you alert and awake.
 Your mind becomes active and you start browsing the internet or doing any activity, rather than focusing on getting some sleep.
 Technology successfully tricks your mind into manipulating it to read an email or Facebook post at 2 am and making it hard to relax and unwind.

 How to improve your sleep?

 Use blue light glasses: Blue light glasses counter the negative impacts of blue light rays.
 These glasses efficiently help to get proper sleep, eliminate eye problems and stay active throughout the day.
 You can use these not just at night to help sleep better, but also during the day for preventing visual discomfort and fatigue.
 You will find blue light glasses in the UK at a great price in both prescription & non-prescription frames.